Doug McMillon

-Carl Douglas McMillon (born October 17, 1966) is an American businessman who has been the president and chief executive officer (CEO) of Walmart since 2014.
+Carl Douglas McMillon (born October 17, 1966) is an American businessman who was the president and chief executive officer (CEO) of Walmart from 2014 to 2026 when he retired.
 He also sits on the retailer's board of directors.
-McMillon first joined the company as a summer associate in high school, and he previously led the company's Sam's Club division, from 2005 to 2009, and Walmart International, from 2009 to 2013.
+McMillon first joined the company as a summer associate in high school, and led the company's Sam's Club division, from 2005 to 2009, and Walmart International, from 2009 to 2013.

 Early life

 McMillon was born in Memphis, Tennessee, and grew up in Jonesboro, Arkansas, the eldest of three children born to Laura and Morris McMillon, a dentist who served in Vietnam.
 His parents moved the family to Bentonville, Arkansas, the home of Walmart's headquarters, when McMillon was 16.
 A sports enthusiast, McMillon played point guard on the Bentonville High School basketball team.

 Career

 McMillon has worked for Walmart throughout his career.
 He took on his first role with the company as a teenager in 1984.
 He later became a buyer, then moved into management roles before becoming CEO in 2014.